-High severity vulnerabilities allow an attacker to execute code in the context of, or otherwise impersonate other origins or read cross-origin data.
+High severity vulnerabilities allow an attacker to execute code in the context of, or otherwise impersonate other origins.
 Bugs which would normally be critical severity with unusual mitigating factors may be rated as high severity.
 For example, renderer sandbox escapes fall into this category as their impact is that of a critical severity bug, but they require the precondition of a compromised renderer.

 They are normally assigned priority Pri-1 and assigned to the current stable milestone (or earliest milestone affected).
 For high severity bugs, SheriffBot will automatically assign the milestone.